cmarvel1975/kippo-dirtybastard/README.md

 Edit the kippo.cfg and add which commands will be automatically run once kippo-dirtybastard gets access to a remote machine.

 Email alert settings can also be found in the kippo.cfg.
-You will be emailed the stdout of a command after it has run so it might be worth making this useful.
+If kippo-dirtybastard logs in successfully anywhere, you'll be emailed the stdout afterwards, keep this in mind when writing the command in the cfg file.

 Requires nmap and Hydra for portscanning and bruteforcing features respectively.